-In June 2019, we entered into the GSK Collaboration Agreement, to evaluate nirogacestat in combination with belantamab mafodotin in patients with relapsed or refractory multiple myeloma, in an adaptive Phase 1b clinical trial.
-We expect GSK to initiate the adaptive Phase 1b clinical trial evaluating the combination in the first quarter of 2020.
+In June 2019, we entered into a clinical trial collaboration and supply agreement with GlaxoSmithKline, or GSK, to evaluate nirogacestat in combination with belantamab mafodotin in patients with relapsed or refractory multiple myeloma, in an adaptive Phase 1b clinical trial.
 GSK will be responsible for the conduct and expenses of the collaboration, which will be governed by a joint development committee with equal representation from each party.